Fake (manga)

 Fake (フェイク, Feiku) is a seven-volume BL manga by Sanami Matoh.
 The story focuses in a romance between Randy "Ryo" Maclean and Dee Laytner, two New York City detectives from the fictitious 27th precinct.
 An anime version of the fifth act (or chapter) from the second manga is also available, in the form of an OVA.
-Fake was first published as seven volumes by Biblos, but after the company went bankrupt in 2006, Fake was republished by Mediation as five volumes, with one newly drawn extra story featured at the back of each.
-Fakes English translation is published by Tokyopop in the United States of America, and by Madman Entertainment in Australia and New Zealand.
+Fake was serialized in the monthly yaoi manga magazine Magazine Be × Boy from June 1993 until June 2000, and later compiled into seven volumes by Biblos.
+After the company went bankrupt in 2006, Fake was republished by Mediation as five volumes, with one newly drawn extra story featured at the back of each.
+Fakes English translation was published by Tokyopop in the United States of America, and by Madman Entertainment in Australia and New Zealand.
+Fake was later released digitally by COMPASS, Inc. in 2021.
 All seven volumes are available in English.
 The one-off sequel "Like, like love" is only available in Japan as a part of an art book by Matoh.

 On May 12, 2007, the manga Fake "Second Season", a sequel, premiered in a new Japanese magazine called Hug, also published by Mediation.
-There is currently no news on North American licensing.
+COMPASS, Inc. published Fake "Second Season" digitally as Fake second in 2019.

 Summary

-Randy "Ryo" Maclean, a half-Japanese cop, is new to the 27th Precinct in New York, and he is partnered with Dee Laytner, an American with an overconfident attitude.
-Dee has a great amount of romantic interest in Ryo, but Ryo isn't sure about his own feelings for his partner or even what to think of another man or woman hitting on him.
-It's one misadventure and awkward moment to the next as the two of them try to sort out their relationship and feelings, while still keeping up with their jobs and their normal lives.
+Randy "Ryo" Maclean, a half-Japanese cop, is new to the 27th Precinct in New York, where he is partnered with Dee Laytner, an American with an overconfident attitude.
+Dee develops a significant romantic interest in Ryo, but Ryo is unsure of his own feelings for his partner or what to think about other men or women hitting on him.
+The two experience various misadventures and awkward moments as they try to sort out their relationship and feelings, while still keeping up with their jobs and normal lives.

-Other noteworthy characters are Bikky and Carol, two kids who have lost their families and have been taken in by Ryo, and subsequently by Dee.
-A few of the acts focus on the very sweet young love that develops between those two.
-JJ and Drake are other detectives from the 27th, and JJ, completely obsessed with Dee, becomes quite jealous of Ryo, and that of course makes for some interesting moments throughout the story, although JJ moves his attentions to Drake towards the end of the series.
-Berkeley Rose has a similar fancy for Ryo.
-He isn't shy about it either, going so far as to steal a kiss whenever possible, much to the irritation of both Dee and Ryo.
+Other noteworthy characters include: Bikky and Carol, two children who have lost their families and are taken in by Ryo, and subsequently Dee; JJ and Drake, fellow detectives from the 27th; and Commissioner Berkeley Rose.
+A few of the acts focus on the young love that develops between Bikky and Carol.
+JJ harbours an obsession with Dee and becomes quite jealous of Ryo, but moves his attentions to Drake towards the end of the series.
+Berkeley is also attracted to Ryo and does not try to hide it, going so far as to steal a kiss from the latter whenever possible, much to the irritation of both Dee and Ryo.